MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/workflow_tools.rst

    :alt: Image Viewer
    :width: 100%

-The Medical Image Viewer is a comprehensive module designed for advanced medical image visualization and analysis, providing tools for detailed examination, segmentation, and analysis of medical imaging data.
+The Medical Image Viewer is a comprehensive tool designed for advanced medical image visualization and analysis, providing tools for detailed examination, segmentation, and analysis of medical imaging data.

 View Types
 ^^^^^^^^^^